cloudify-cosmo/getcloudify.org/guide/3.1/reference-openstack-manager.md

 Note that in order to enable this, these inputs technically have an empty (`""`) default value.
 This, however, does not mean they're not mandatory.

-Additionally, the following two optional inputs may also be set by using standard Openstack environment variables:
+Additionally, the following optional inputs may also be set by using standard Openstack environment variables:

   - *NOVACLIENT_BYPASS_URL* (sets `nova_url`)
   - *OS_URL* (sets `neutron_url`)